 By partnering with a payment API that features a customer-facing terminal, you can obtain digital signatures for all document and payment needs, helping your clients manage less paperwork and protect themselves from edge cases when a signature is required.

 A tokenization API can provide numerous benefits.
 With cards securely stored on file, your clients can simply look up the customer and run the card without inconveniencing them.
 This also enables the recharging, refunding and setting up of recurring billing schedules to automate a number of transaction needs.
 To ensure this is a positive feature for your integration, check to see how the cardholder data is secured.
 Tokenization is an ideal security measure to look for.

-Do your due diligence when reviewing potential payment APIs and stick to ones that are supported and built in-house.
+Do your due diligence when reviewing potential credit card processing APIs and stick to ones that are supported and built in-house.
 This will prevent issues down the line should a feature break or a new security protocol be implemented.
 Your customers should be treated like customers of the integrated business, meaning they have direct support for payment-related issues and efficient ongoing communication.

 Do you have an existing payment integration?
 How is that going for you?
 What features would you love to see added to your payment capabilities?
 We’d love to hear from you!